Immigration Changes FAQs

 Angola, Antigua and Barbuda, Benin, Burundi, Côte d’Ivoire, Cuba, Dominica, Gabon, The Gambia, Malawi, Mauritania, Nigeria, Senegal, Tanzania, Togo, Tonga, Turkmenistan, Venezuela, Zambia, Zimbabwe

-If you hold citizenship from one of the listed countries and are considering international travel, please consult the ISSO website and speak with an ISSO advisor before finalizing any plans.
+• If you are an international student, scholar or employee with visa sponsorship and hold citizenship from one of the listed countries and are considering international travel, please consult the ISSO website and speak with an ISSO advisor before finalizing any plans.
 Entry to the U.S. may be restricted depending on your visa type, travel history, and country of citizenship.
 As immigration policies can change quickly, staying informed is essential.

 Are there any other important considerations for international students and employees regarding their status or travel?